tensorflow/models/official/projects/waste_identification_ml/circularnet-docs/content/deploy-cn/start-server.md

-Follow these steps to create a Triton inference server and load the pixel-level instance segmentation models from the repository to the server:
+Follow these steps to start a Triton inference server and configure it to serve inference requests to the circularnet model.

 **Note:** If you are in Google Cloud but have closed your **SSH-in-browser** window, open the **VM instances** page and click **SSH** in the row of the NVIDIA T4 GPU instance you want to connect to.
 Then, let the **SSH-in-browser** tool open.
 For more information, see [Connect to VMs](https://cloud.google.com/compute/docs/connect/standard-ssh#connect_to_vms).

-1. On the **SSH-in-browser** window of your VM instance in Google Cloud or the terminal of your edge device, open the `server` folder in the `prediction_pipeline` directory:
+1. On the **SSH-in-browser** window of your VM instance in Google Cloud or the terminal of your edge device, open the `server` folder in the `waste_identification_ml` project directory:

     ```
     cd models/official/projects/waste_identification_ml/Triton_TF_Cloud_Deployment/server/
     ```

-1. Run the `triton_server.sh` script to create the Triton inference server and load the models to the server:
+1. Run the `triton_server.sh` script to create the Triton inference server and load the most recent circularnet model on the server:

     ```
     bash triton_inference_server.sh
     ```

-    This script loads as many models as you want at the same time.
-Later, you can choose which model you want to send your request to from the client side.
-For more information, see [Prepare and analyze images](/official/projects/waste_identification_ml/circularnet-docs/content/analyze-data/).

-    For example, when you start analyzing images, you can send them from the client to the following model in the Triton server you created:

-    -  `Jan2025_ver2_merged_1024_1024`: shows the material type and form using ResNet for classification on images of 1024 x 1024 pixels.

-You have finished setting up the Triton inference server.
-The server keeps running on the backend and your terminal window lets you run new commands to interact with it.
-It takes some time for the server to be up and running.
-Wait for the **Status ready** message from the server before launching the client.
+The server keeps running in the background (using a screen session).

-You can confirm the server is running by opening a `screen` session:
+You can confirm the server is running by opening the screen session the server is running within:

 1. List the `screen` sessions: